 In a previous post, The Importance Of Branding: Part 1, defined branding and discussed its importance to marketers – brand strategy.
 Now let’s outline what you need to do to establish and maintain a successful brand.

 The first step in creating a brand is developing a brand strategy.
-This is a difficult and involved process, but one that’s critical to developing your brand identity.
+This is a complicated and involved process, but one that’s critical to establishing your brand identity.
 Forging ahead without a brand strategy is like building a skyscraper without a blueprint.

 Once you have your brand strategy, here are five points to keep in mind as you execute it.

 Can you explain what your company is in 15 words or less?
 For example, “We are the largest fitness club in California” or “We insure more homes than anyone.”
 If you can’t define your brand in 15 words and do it in a way that is meaningful to your customers, you lack brand clarity.
 Dan Wieden, co-founder of the ad agency that made Nike a household name, says that brands are verbs.
 Nike exhorts.
 IBM solves.
 Tide cleans.
 Once you know what your brand does – and hopefully does better than your competitors – make sure every employee understands it.

 To be credible, your performance must fulfill your promise.
 Your brand personality must be rooted in reality.
 You can never be all things to all people, so don’t even try.
 Walmart doesn’t position itself as a boutique.
 BMW doesn’t talk about how inexpensive its cars are.
 They promise a certain benefit, and they deliver.
 Once you give customers a reason to believe you, you give them a reason to come back.

 Branding should infuse every aspect of your business, from packaging to print ads, from the way you answer phones to the way you sign off emails.
 Start with your logo (and tagline, if you have one).
 Put it everywhere you can: ads, tweets, websites, uniforms, shopping bags, packaging, signage, business cards, etc.